 This town is tiny consisting of a general store, petrol station, and a public hall.
 Most of the residents are involved in either tourism or dairy farming.

-Duck Point on the eastern side has spectacular views of the waters surrounding Yanakie and the mountain peaks of The Prom.
+Duck Point on the eastern side has spectacular views of the waters surrounding Yanakie and the mountain peaks of the Prom Victoria.

 Wilsons Promontory is located around 240 kilometres southeast of Melbourne in the Victorian region of Gippsland.

-Along with many other things The Prom is famous for being the southernmost point of mainland Australia.
+Along with many other things Wilson Prom Victoria is famous for being the southernmost point of mainland Australia.

 It sits on a tiny peninsula that juts out into Bass Strait and is one of the most stunning National Parks in Victoria.